How to choose the right knife

 Nakiri Knife

-It can be used to split large vegetables, but is also ideal for finely chopped vegetables.
+The knife can be used to chop large vegetables, but is also ideal for very finely sliced vegetables.
+For example, use it to cut precise julienne or brunoise strips.

 Find it here in pakka wood, black or mahogany.